osg-htc/user-documentation/documentation/htc_workloads/managing_data/data-transfer.md

-## Submit File Example for many /protected` Input/Output Files
+## Submit File Example for many `/protected` Input/Output Files per Job

 If you have several output files being sent to `/protected`, you may wish to define a new submit file variable to avoid having to re-write the stash:/// path repeatedly.
 For example,